contensis/docs-management-dotnet/key-concepts/entry-get.md

 ### Remarks

-Returns *null* if an entry with an id matching the specified id does not exist.
+Returns *null* if no entry matches the specified id and language.
 If the id string is not a valid `Guid` format then an exception will be thrown.

 ### Examples